atkak/XMMMFuture/README.md

 } failure:nil completed:nil];
 ```

-XMMMPromise also has a method `rejectWithError:' and it lets a calculation failure.
+XMMMPromise also has the method `rejectWithError:` which lets a calculation failure.

 ``` objective-c
 XMMMFuture *future = XMMMCreateFutureWithPromiseBlock(^(XMMMPromise *promise) {